numba/numba/docs/source/cuda/overview.rst

 Supported GPUs
 --------------

-Numba supports CUDA-enabled GPUs with Compute Capability 3.0 or greater.
-Support for devices with Compute Capability less than 5.3 is deprecated, and will be removed in the next Numba release (0.56).

-Devices with Compute Capability 5.3 or greater include (but are not limited to):
+Numba supports CUDA-enabled GPUs with Compute Capability 5.3 or greater.
+These include (but are not limited to):

 - Embedded platforms: NVIDIA Jetson Nano, TX1, TX2, Xavier NX, AGX Xavier.
 - Desktop / Server GPUs: All GPUs with Pascal microarchitecture or later.
 E.g.